akurtovic/InstaRaider/README.md

 # InstaRaider
 ===========
-### Note
-Due to a recent re-design of the Instagram website, InstaRaider currently does not work.
-I do plan to fix the issues, but have not gotten around to it yet.
-Patience.

 ---
 **DISCLAIMER:**

 This code is posted for informational purposes only.
 Use of Instagram is governed by the company's Terms of Use (http://instagram.com/legal/terms/).
 Any user content posted to Instagram is governed by the Privacy Policy (http://instagram.com/legal/privacy/).
 While I will make all attempts to ensure that InstaRaider works as described below, any future changes to Instragram may introduce errors.
-If you find a bug or notice that InstaRaider is not working, please feel free to email me at amirkurtovic@gmail.com
+If you find a bug or notice that InstaRaider is not working, please create a New Issue on Github

 ---
 ### InstaRaider
-A Python script that uses Selenium WebDriver to automatically download photos for any Instagram user.
+InstaRaider is a Instagram archiving tool that downloads all photos for any Instagram user.
 InstaRaider can download all photos for any public Instagram profile without relying on API calls or user authentication.
-As long as the user's profile is public, InstaRaider will be able to download a specified number of photos.

 @amirkurtovic